Ministry-of-CBT/Project-CBT/SECURITY.md

 # Security Policy

+This will be used for both security practices and version catalogue.

 ## Please Note:

 This modpack is INDEV Phase.

-This section will denote all major releases in the future
+I will start adding releases here once the modpack is in it's alpha stage.